Below are COVID-19 related scams Washington consumers should beware of.

 The Washington State Department of Financial Institutions is reminding investors to beware of con artists looking to cash in on the COVID-19 outbreak.
 Before making any major investment decisions you should do your research and verify that you are working with licensed financial professionals.

-- State Securities Regulators Are Alerting Investors To Be On Guard Against An Anticipated Surge Of Fraudulent Investment Schemes (North American Securities Administrators Association)
+Be On Guard Against Fraudulent Investment Schemes (North American Securities Administrators Association)

 FDIC Imposter Scams

 The Federal Deposit Insurance Corporation is warning scammers using their name fraudulently.
 The FDIC does not send unsolicited correspondence asking for money or sensitive personal information.